 I wrote this paper while researching specific aspects of online privacy as a PhD student at the University of Illinois School of Information Sciences.
 It has not been peer-reviewed or published elsewhere, and I’m posting it here to invite comments, criticism, and suggestions.
 Please feel free to send me email at jackb at illinois dot edu, or twitter message me @ jackbrighton.

 The term “AdTech” has become shorthand for the technologies, platforms, and practices of online advertising.
 The term is often used by advocates of privacy protection in the current period where advertising is based on increasingly pervasive surveillance of online interactions, and commodification of personal data.
 Most criticism of AdTech has focused on online tracking which captures user data, and digital advertising which exploits it for commercial purposes.
 Almost entirely lost in the discussion is the role of analytics platforms, which process personal data and make it actionable for targeted advertising.
 I argue that the role of analytics is key to the rise of AdTech, and has not been given the critical attention it deserves.
 This article presents a general history of online analytics technology and methods over the past 25 years, and a specific history of the Google Analytics platform as it became an essential piece of Google’s dominance in digital advertising worldwide.
-I show that Google rose to dominance through strategic acquisitions of the technologies of online tracking, analytics, advertising.
+I show that Google rose to dominance through strategic acquisitions of the technologies of online tracking, analytics, and advertising.
 Through the lens of information history research, I examine the influence of Google Analytics in the commodification of personal data and the emergence of the commercial Internet.
 I propose a three-part conceptual model of AdTech, comprised of online tracking, analytics, and advertising.
 And I suggest this model may be useful in future research on the technologies, practices, and consequences of the commercial Internet for personal privacy and security, and as a framework for improvements in privacy policies and regulations.

 Technologies of online surveillance are increasingly pervasive, resulting in massive data sets about users of the World Wide Web and mobile devices.
 The scope of this data includes users’ browsing history, demographics, interests, behavioral patterns, and detailed information about their interactions with websites and apps across the Internet.
 In the aggregate, this data has become highly valuable as a commodity, resulting in new enterprises that collect, trade, monetize, and exploit personal data for commercial purposes such as targeted advertising.
 Often referred to as “AdTech,” these practices are of growing concern to privacy scholars and advocates for consumer protection.
 Consumers are also becoming more concerned about online privacy intrusions, and pressure is growing toward new regulatory protections.